 "Yes, staff sergeant."

-"Sergeant Davis, who're you missing and where is he?"
+"Sergeant Davis, who're you missing and where are they?"

 "Sergeant Wright and Corporal Barnes.
 Wright is in the arms room, and Barnes is driving."

-"Corporal Miller, front and center."
+"Corporal Thompson, front and center."
 After he had come to attention before me, I said quietly "The little run in full gear this morning is because of you."

 "Call me a heathen again, and we'll see just how far the whole platoon can run in full gear before you fall out.
 Or, I can take you to the captain and see what an Article 15 can do for you.
 I'm certain the non-judicial punishment would do wonders for your request for chaplain duty.
 Do you understand?"